dpatru/now/readme.md

 Because `now` is very simple, it's easy to understand, easy to use, and easy to correct.
 If you make a mistake, just correct the `.now` file directly.
 Add entries.
 Delete entries.
 Change times.
 It's easy when all you're dealing with is a text file.

+Installation
+---

+To install, copy the files now and nowtss to a directory in your path.

 Thanks
 ------